Horizontal and Straight Triangulations on Heisenberg Groups

 \begin{proof} $\\$ Points (1) and (2) of the proposition derive immediately by the methods used to prove the following points.
 If $k=0$, the claim is trivial.
-If $k\geq 1$, by using the homotopy principle ($h$-principle) or by applying 3.4.B of \cite{GROMOV}, and by dilating and left translating, we can say that, there exist a continuous map
+If $k\geq 1$, by applying 3.4.B in \cite{GROMOV} or Lemma 4.13 in \cite{YOUNG2013}, and by dilating and left translating, we can say that, there exist a continuous map

 such that each face and subface $ \sigma_{p_{i_0}, \dots, p_{i_j}}^h : \Delta^j \to \mathbb{H}^n$, with $j\leq n, k$ and $i_0,\dots i_j \in \{ 0, \dots, k\}$, is a piecewise linear horizontal map with vertices $p_{i_0}, \dots, p_{i_j}$, which satisfies point (3) for $ 1 \leq k \leq 2n+1$.
 In particular this completes the proof for $k \leq n$.
 For $ n+1 \leq k \leq 2n+1$, this proves point (3) and we are left to verify point (4).
 In order to do so, we start with the case $k=n+1$, meaning also $j=n+1$.
 Among the simplexes we just created, we consider the ${k+1 \choose j}={n+2 \choose n+1} = n+2$ horizontal maps $\sigma_{p_0, \dots, {\hat{p}}_i , \dots, p_{n+1}}^h \in PL(\Delta^n, \mathbb{H}^n)$, with $i \in \{0,\dots,n+1\}$ where we exclude one point with the hat notation $\ \hat{} \ $ .
 Notice that we can consider the map $\partial \Delta^{n+1} \to \mathbb{H}^n $ defined by these $n+2$ maps along the border of $\Delta^{n+1}$: